 - TensorFlow Getting Started Guide

-MATLAB makes deep learning easy for engineers, scientists and domain experts.
+MATLAB makes DL easy for engineers, scientists, and domain experts.
 With tools and functions for managing and labeling large data sets, MATLAB also offers specialized toolboxes for working with machine learning, neural networks, computer vision, and automated driving.
-With just a few lines of code, MATLAB lets you create and visualize models, and deploy models to servers and embedded devices without being an expert.
-MATLAB also enables users to generate high-performance CUDA code for deep learning and vision applications automatically from MATLAB code.
+With just a few lines of code, MATLAB allows you to create and visualize models, and deploy models to servers and embedded devices without being an expert.
+MATLAB also enables users to automatically generate high performance CUDA code for DL and vision applications from MATLAB code.

 PaddlePaddle provides an intuitive and flexible interface for loading data and specifying model structures.
-It supports CNN, RNN, multiple variants and configures complicated deep models easily.
+It supports CNN, RNN and multiple variants, and easily configures complicated deep models.

-It also provides extremely optimized operations, memory recycling, and network communication.
-PaddlePaddle makes it easy to scale heterogeneous computing resources and storage to accelerate the training process.
+PaddlePaddle also provides extremely optimized operations, memory recycling, and network communication, and makes it easy to scale heterogeneous computing resources and storage to accelerate the training process.